-In line with overall analyses, the impacts of EHS on employment indicators were null for most subgroups and at most child ages (2, 3 and 5).
-ElJ,N,S At child age 2, one detrimental impact was found: Higher-risk families participating in EHS reported 3.4 fewer average hours per week in employment than their similarly at-risk control group counterparts.
-At child age 3, Black parents and parents in mixed-approach EHS programs were more likely to report ever being employed (effect sizes $0.23^{\rm N}$ and 0.16, respectively), relative to their control group counterparts.
+In line with overall analyses, the impacts of EHS on employment indicators were null for most subgroups and at most child ages (2, 3 and 5).^{E I,J,N,S} At child age 2, one detrimental impact was found: Higher-risk families participating in EHS reported 3.4 fewer average hours per week in employment than their similarly at-risk control group counterparts.^I At child age 3, Black parents and parents in mixed-approach EHS programs were more likely to report ever being employed (effect sizes 0.23^N and 0.16,^E respectively), relative to their control group counterparts.^J

 Similar to findings for the overall study population in the EHSRE study, positive impacts on education and training were more common.
-The following subgroups participating in EHS were more likely to report ever being in education or training programs relative to their respective control group counterparts not enrolled in EHS:^{1,J} White families at child age 3 and Hispanic families at child ages 2 and 3 (effect sizes range from 0.19 to 0.28), moderate-risk families at child ages 2 and 3 (effect size 0.21 at age 3), N,xiv and parents participating in home-based and mixed-approach EHS programs at child ages 2 and 3 (effect sizes at age 3 range from 0.14 to 0.25).
-Exv At child ages 2 and 3, Black and Hispanic families participating in EHS and parents participating in home-based EHS programs reported a higher number of average hours per week in education and training relative to their respective control group counterparts (impacts ranged from 1.3 to 2.4 average hours per week). ^{I,J} One study that examined the effects of EHS participation by the level of program implementation of the HSPPS found no impacts of full implementation of these standards on parent participation in employment or education/job training at program end or kindergarten entry.
-This study found that in incompletely implemented programs, EHS parents in home-based programs at program end were more likely to be in education or job training programs compared to parents in the control group (effect size 0.43).G xii Effect sizes are reported from intent-to-treat analyses.
+The following subgroups participating in EHS were more likely to report ever being in education or training programs relative to their respective control group counterparts not enrolled in EHS:^{LJ} White families at child age 3 and Hispanic families at child ages 2 and 3 (effect sizes range from 0.19 to 0.28),^N moderate-risk families at child ages 2 and 3 (effect size 0.21 at age 3),^{N,xvii} and parents participating in home-based and mixed-approach EHS programs at child ages 2 and 3 (effect sizes at age 3 range from 0.14 to 0.25).^{E,xviii}

+^{xv} Effect sizes are reported from intent-to-treat analyses.
 Where positive and beneficial negative effect sizes are reported in a range, the absolute value of effect sizes is reported.
 When possible, effect sizes are reported from studies E, N, and S as these effect sizes are reported using Cohen's d effect size measure.
 When no effect sizes are available from these studies, impacts are described using measures in studies I and J.

-xiii For effect sizes reported as Cohen's d, an effect size of 0.2 is considered small, 0.5 medium, and 0.8 large.
+xvi For effect sizes reported as Cohen's d, an effect size of 0.2 is considered small, 0.5 medium, and 0.8 large.

-xiv Studies I and N have conflicting findings for moderate-risk families participating in education and training at age 2.
+^{xvii} Studies I and N have conflicting findings for moderate-risk families participating in education and training at age 2.
 Although study I finds a positive impact, the result reported in N is null.

-xv Studies E, I, and J have conflicting findings.
+^{xviii} Studies E, I, and J have conflicting findings.
 At child age 2, home-based impacts are only marginally statistically significant (therefore null by the 0.05 threshold) in E. At child age 3, mixed-approach impacts are null in study J, but statistically significant in study E.